Overview of the Commercial Property Team

 Mines and Minerals

-Persons wishing to apply to extract minerals should contact the Department of Economic Development to formally apply for permission.
-Consent from the Department of Economic Development is required for extracting minerals of any quantity and over any given time period.
+Persons wishing to apply to extract minerals should contact the Department of Environment, Food and Agriculture to formally apply for permission.
+Consent from the Department of Environment, Food and Agriculture is required for extracting minerals of any quantity and over any given time period.
 It is expected that the applicant will have, or is in the process of obtaining, planning permission for land which is the subject of a minerals extraction application.
-Chambers will assist the Department of Economic Development with the legal documentation that is required once an application has been accepted and the terms of the extraction have been agreed.
+Chambers will assist the Department of Environment, Food and Agriculture with the legal documentation that is required once an application has been accepted and the terms of the extraction have been agreed.
 Chambers cannot give any advice or assistance on making an application or regarding the process of an application.

 Nicola Pitts – Legal Officer (Commercial) – email@example.com